-Awanas offers fun, friendship and serious Christian teaching that supports the teaching children are receiving at home and at church.
+Awanas offers fun, friendship and serious Christian teaching that supports the teaching children are receiving at home and church.
 Living their faith can be difficult for children, especially as they grow.
-Awanas provides a comfortable place to learn and grown along with peers who share their faith.
+Awanas provides a comfortable place to learn and grow along with peers who share their faith.

 Awanas also reaches out to unchurched youth, providing them with an enjoyable and comfortable introduction to Jesus.
 Awanas is an excellent choice for parents who would like their children to learn Christian values while participating in a club.